McFredward/Demeo_GreenScreen/README.md

 ## Known issues

-* Green edges around the objects (Depends on your passthrough configuration in Virtual Desktop, the given one is just which I found best)
+* Edges around the objects (Depends on your passthrough configuration in Virtual Desktop)
-* You can look through some parts of some objects which also have the same green color like the Swiftness Potion Card.
+* You can look through some parts of some objects which also have the same color (e.g. the Swiftness Potion Card for the default green background).

 ## Credits & Libs